Looking for a local contact number? We’ve got you covered! We will be happy to assist with your questions at the below

 - Saturday, 11th August: 07:00-09:00

-All 5K numbers are 100% collected on site, this may be done from Packet Pickup on FRIDAY ONLY, or from the Bib Pickup tent near the 5K start line after 9am on Saturday 12th August.
+5K numbers may be collected from Packet Pickup on FRIDAY ONLY, or from the Bib Pickup tent near the 5K start line after 9am on Saturday 11th August.

 Pick up your race packet, T-shirt and baggage check bag at the Rock ‘n’ Roll Dublin Race Number Collection.

 All runners who did not opt for postage must pick up their bib number, baggage check bag and T-shirt.

 In order to collect your race number at Packet Pick up, you MUST bring your Confirmation Sheet and Photo ID to Packet Pick-up in order to receive your race number and timing tag that is affixed to the race number.